- Chart

 History and Background

-Caterpillar Inc. was formed in 1925 through the merger of the Holt Manufacturing Company and the C. L. Best Tractor Company.
-It has grown to become the world's leading manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines, and diesel-electric locomotives.
+Caterpillar Inc. was founded in 1925 through the merger of the Holt Manufacturing Company and the C. L. Best Tractor Company.
+It is a Fortune 100 company and the world's largest manufacturer of construction and mining equipment, diesel and natural gas engines, industrial gas turbines, and diesel-electric locomotives.
+Key milestones include the development of the first diesel engine in the 1930s, significant expansion into global markets after World War II, and the introduction of hydraulic excavators in the 1970s.
+Caterpillar has evolved into a diversified company offering a wide range of products and services, including financial services and technology solutions.

 Core Business Areas